Video Games Don’t Cause Terrorism

 You might think that having an imaginary AR-15 in your virtual hand — and being good at using it in-game — would make players think about guns a little differently in the real world.
 A 2016 study set out to prove just that but ended up revealing the opposite: our politics is actually what has a considerable influence on attitudes towards firearms.

 “Political views are often strong and resistant to change.
 Relative to the influence of political beliefs, the effects of brief exposure to a violent game featuring an attractive firearm may be minimal,” the research reads.

 After 20 years, this cyclical blaming of video games, like clockwork, has had its time.

 Generally speaking, confirmation bias plays a huge role in the ease of linking violent media with violent behaviour.
-Almost everyone plays video games, just as nearly everyone drives a car, drinks coffee or uses shampoo.
+Almost everyone plays games, just as nearly everyone drives a car, drinks coffee or uses shampoo.
 For a perpetrator of violence to be a gamer is not unusual.
 Trying to link a rare act with a common one is confirmation bias.

 In the case of the Christchurch shooter, his references to gaming culture make it a more obvious conclusion, a more natural and reasonable link to make.
 But there is a far more nuanced conversation to be had here than “video games cause violence”, because video games don’t make people violent, but violent people play video games, too.
 The role played by online communities where hate speech inciting and encouraging violent acts of terrorism can flourish and be rewarded is what needs further discussion.

-The role played by our politicians and media — those with the loudest voices in a country crying out for empathetic leadership — allowing an anti-Muslim sentiment to be normalised and encouraged is what needs further discussion.
+The role played by our politicians and media — those with the loudest voices in a country crying out for empathetic leadership — allowing an anti-immigrant sentiment to be normalised and encouraged is what needs further discussion.